SamuelTulach/PatchBoot/README.md

 You'll get a list of a few hits.
 Examine these functions one by one.
 All of them will be short, except for one.
 This longer function will also feature a policy check at the top and that will be the handler function.

+**Note:** I have renamed the function to 'ImageVerficationHandler' myself.
+You have to go through them one by one and figure out which is which.

 ![screenshot](assets/6_search_result.png)

 ![screenshot](assets/7_function_top.png)